-9 Conclusion
+8 Conclusion

-In this paper, we describe a distributed approach to exact simulation of Ethernet and propose an efficient distributed simulation model, called Fast Ethernet Simulation, which empirically models an Ethernet link to quickly and accurately simulate it.
+In this paper, we present two innovations.
+First, we describe a distributed approach to exact simulation of Ethernet, which eliminates the overhead of sophisticated collision detection.
+Second, we propose an efficient distributed simulation model, called Fast Ethernet Simulation, which empirically models an Ethernet link to quickly and accurately simulate it.
 Our work shows that by eliminating the exact implementation of precise collision detection, signaling, and packet retransmission, the time complexity of Ethernet simulation can be significantly improved while still maintaining simulation accuracy.
 Our detailed performance results demonstrate the accuracy and efficiency of our approach.